seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 「Yeah.
 Later, everyone!」

-Myne waved her hands with a smile, entering the door that appeared on the wall with Ferdinand.
+Myne waved her hands with a smile, entering the door that appeared on the wall with Ferdinand-sama.
 The door closed and vanished suddenly, leaving nothing but a blank white wall.
 It felt like all the time we had spent together vanished along with it.

 「The door disappeared!」